 A relatively simple option would be to publish scripts (for example, SAS or R scripts) that users can use to generate their own customized test datasets.
 Other PhUSE projects have used this approach and one of the SACS projects has created a Github repository to publish such scripts.
 The downside of this approach is that the user needs to have the programming environment and have the programming experience to use the scripts.
 The benefit is that the scripts can be modified to perfectly meet the end user’s requirements.
 In other words, this approach provides a flexible starting point, but also requires considerable individual effort spread across the industry.

 A more satisfying, but relatively complex solution, is to deliver a software platform to generate test databases.
 This solution would be available and useable to both programmers and non-programmers.
 We envision a cloud-based environment that would execute scripts and that would include an interface to replace the Excel workbook mentioned above.
 As a proof of concept, SACS projects have created hosted R environments, accessible using a standard web browser, to host and execute R scripts.
 This approach would allow everyone to use the scripts without the need for any programming environment or special programming expertise.
 A local version could be available to the community but would require an appropriate local environment within which end users could run the application.
-The biggest challenge of this "platform" solution, over the scripting solution, is the greater development effort, which would require more commitment from volunteers.
+The biggest challenge of this "platform" solution, over the scripting solution, is the greater development effort, which would require more commitment from volunteers for the initial implementation and ongoing maintenance.